tldr-pages/tldr/pages/linux/tomb.md

 # tomb

-> Manage encrypted storage folders that can be safely transported and hidden in a filesystem
+> Manage encrypted storage folders that can be safely transported and hidden in a filesystem.

 - Create a new tomb with an initial size of 100MB: